 Soon enough we encountered our first of many boggy moorland areas, soaked to the core by the days of constant rain that had battered this part of the world for weeks.
 The squelchy grassland began to slow us considerably and soon enough we were splattered with peaty mud and dirt, drenched to the knees regardless of the gaiters we wore.

 Fording many tributaries in an attempt to keep on track we followed the burn upwards towards what we hoped was it’s source.
-The mists from the constant drizzle now started to hamper my navigation though and soon I was forced to switch to my trusty GPS to track our progress as sighting natural features soon became quite difficult.
+The mists from the constant drizzle now started to hamper my navigation and soon I was forced to switch to my trusty GPS to track our progress as sighting natural features soon became near impossible.
 Still though I felt – as I had earlier in the day – ‘What’s not to like?’ this after all was the sort of adventure we had come to Arran for!

-Na Davie had indeed made a worthy objective, but alas the rains grew heavier in strength and intensity and so instead of spending quality time on the edges of this tiny Loch we decided to press on over the gap and enter into the true wilderness beyond at the back of Beinn Bhreac in the remote centre of the Pinmills.
+Na Davie had indeed made a worthy objective, but alas the rains grew heavier in strength and intensity and so instead of spending quality time on the edges of this tiny Loch we decided to press on over the gap and enter into the true wilderness beyond at the back of Beinn Bhreac in the remote centre of the Pirnmills.